jh3nd3rs0n/jargyle/README.md

       externalClient.ssl.keyStorePassword=PASSWORD
           The password for the key store for the SSL/TLS connections to the external SOCKS server for external connections

+      externalClient.ssl.keyStoreType=TYPE
+          The type of key store file for the SSL/TLS connections to the external SOCKS server for external connections

       externalClient.ssl.trustStoreFile=FILE
           The trust store file for the SSL/TLS connections to the external SOCKS server for external connections

       externalClient.ssl.trustStorePassword=PASSWORD
           The password for the trust store for the SSL/TLS connections to the external SOCKS server for external connections

+      externalClient.ssl.trustStoreType=TYPE
+          The type of trust store file for the SSL/TLS connections to the external SOCKS server for external connections

       host=HOST
           The host name or address for the SOCKS server (default is 0.0.0.0)